red-code-mp/MP-Master/README.md

 ### Introduction
 Time of development is developers' main concern, which they always try to decrease when involved in any project.
-So,  this package helps them finish their takes fast and easily by using shortening - time pre-defined method having the ability to end all service processes in the blink of an eye.
+So,  this package helps them finish their takes fast and easily by using time-shortening pre-defined method having the ability to end all service processes in the blink of an eye.
 </br>
 As we know, Design patterns represent the best practice that the developers use to solve the general problems that they face during software development, so in this library, we use a Repository pattern to implement all API functionality whether they were simple CRUD or even complex ones